planetmint/planetmint-driver-python/docs/advanced-usage.rst

     In [0]: signed_tx

-Write the transaction to BigchainDB.
+Write the transaction to Planetmint.
 The transaction will be stored in a backlog where it will be validated before being included in a block.

 .. code-block:: python